Home » Bulgaria

 Thank you for reading this post, don't forget to subscribe!

-Embark on an enchanting journey through the Balkans with self-guided city walks that uncover the hidden gems of seven captivating cities.
+Embark on an enchanting journey through four Balkan countries with city walks that uncover the hidden gems of these seven captivating cities: Plovdiv and Sofia, Bulgaria; Split, Zadar and Zagreb, Croatia; Bucharest, Romania and Belgrade, Serbia.

-Start in Bulgaria with Plovdiv’s ancient ruins and Sofia’s eclectic blend of history and modernity.
+Begin your journey in Bulgaria, exploring Plovdiv’s ancient ruins and Sofia’s eclectic blend of history and modernity.

 In Croatia, stroll through Split‘s history, Zadar’s Roman forums and Zagreb’s vibrant street art.